cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/quota.rst

 listing (and any inconsistency fixing) is performed only in that domain rather than all mailboxes.

-If one or more *mailbox-prefix* arguments are specified, the quota listing (and inconsistency fixing) is limited to quota roots with names that start with one of the given prefixes.
+If one or more *mailbox-spec* arguments are specified, these are interpreted as mailbox prefixes, and the quota listing (and inconsistency fixing) is limited to quota roots with names that start with one of the given prefixes.
+If the **-u** is provided, *mailbox-spec* arguments are instead interpreted as userids, and the quota listing (and inconsistency fixing) is limited to quota roots for only the specified users.

 ..
 WARNING::

-    Running **quota** with both the **-f** option and *mailbox-prefix* arguments is not recommended.
+    Running **quota** with both the **-f** option and *mailbox-spec* arguments is not recommended.

 **quota** |default-conf-text|